 During the fit test, a series of beeps are played during a continuous low rumble for a few seconds.
 You’re then given a simple readout of the results; if both are optimal it will read “great” for both the left and right earbud.

 Battery life surpasses Amazon’s specified five hours of playtime as our testing yielded 5 hours, 40 minutes of playback with noise reduction on.
-While this battery life still can’t touch that of the Master & Dynamic MW07 Plus, it is better than the AirPods Pro and Sony WF-1000XM3.
-The Echo Buds’ quick charging is phenomenal: just 15 minutes in the case affords two hours of listening.
-Combined battery life from the earbuds and the case supplies up to 20 hours of playback.
-To my disappointment, though, the case charges via microUSB.
-Yes, this keeps costs down but really, Amazon?
-I balked at the input after unboxing the Echo Buds.
+While this battery life still can’t touch that of the Beats Powerbeats Pro, it is better than the AirPods Pro and Sony WF-1000XM3.

-Interestingly enough, battery depletion is uneven between the two earbuds.
-The right earbud ran out of just about 20 minutes before the left one.
+Battery depletion is uneven between the two earbuds.
+The right earbud ran out just about 20 minutes before the left one.
 You’re unlikely to notice this as the earbuds are always charging when in the case, but it’s peculiar and something we haven’t really seen with other true wireless earbuds, regardless of price point.

-The Amazon Echo Buds frequency response is peculiar: bass frequencies are markedly amplified with little emphasis to other frequencies.
+The Amazon Echo Buds frequency response is peculiar since it notably amplifies bass notes but not much else.
 This is just setting your music up to sound unclear as a consequence of auditory masking, when a loud sound makes it difficult to perceive a relatively quiet one.
-If you enjoy listening to music as a way to appreciate nuanced resonances, well, you’re out of luck.
-Bass and sub-bass notes sound twice as loud all other notes, making it incredibly difficult to parse out the ringing of a cymbal hit or female vocal detail.
+If you enjoy listening to music as a way to appreciate nuanced sounds, well, you’re out of luck.
+Bass and sub-bass notes sound twice as loud as all other notes, making it incredibly difficult to parse out the ringing of a cymbal hit or female vocal detail.

 Lows, mids, and highs